VG68490/VG68490.github.io/_pages/finalproj.md

 <p> Jenks Natural Break Classification method was used to better understand the patterns and spread of the data.
 "Natural breaks" is a method used in cartography to classify and symbolize data based on natural groupings or patterns within the data itself.

 In natural breaks classification, the data is divided into classes or groups in a way that minimizes the variance within each class while maximizing the variance between classes.
-The goal is to create classes that represent distinct groupings in the data, making it easier for map readers to interpret and understand the spatial distribution of the phenomenon being mapped.
+The goal is to create classes that represent distinct groupings in the data, making it easier for map readers to interpret and understand the spatial distribution of the phenomenon being mapped (Schmitz, 2012).

 This method is particularly useful when dealing with data that exhibits natural clustering or breaks, such as population density, income levels, or elevation.
 Instead of arbitrarily dividing the data into equal intervals or quantiles, natural breaks classification allows for more meaningful groupings that reflect the underlying patterns in the data.